mbcraft/LaravelUtils/README.md

 - lang:hide -> hides a language folder
 - lang:show -> shows a language folder
-- lang:regenerate_helpers
+- lang:regenerate_helpers -> regenerates the language helper classes

-These commands to work using only one language folder at a time.
+Use these commands to work using only one language folder at a time.
 Keep in mind that the generated helpers will inherit all values from the root language files with the same name, so: